Short URL for this page:

 Although the secretary's report did not bring any results from Congress, it served to encourage many persons who believed that the camel would prove useful as a beast of burden in the United States.
 A year later in his report to Congress, Davis again called attention to the situation on the southwestern border.
 Early in 1855, Congress appropriated the $30,000 to be used for the camel experiment.

-In order to initiate the project, Jefferson Davis directed Major Indicates a West Point graduate and gives his Class.Henry C. Wayne, United States Army, to proceed at once to the Levant and procure the animals.
+In order to initiate the project, Jefferson Davis directed Major Indicates a West Point graduate, Class of 1838: a link to his biographical entry in Cullum's Register.Henry C. Wayne, United States Army, to proceed at once to the Levant and procure the animals.
 The Navy storeship, Supply, commanded by Lieutenant David D. Porter, United States Navy (later Admiral Porter in the Civil War) would be associated with Wayne in the camel mission.

 During his travels in the Levant, Wayne gathered a good deal of general information about camels, and he made the knowledge a matter of record for the War Department.
 He found that, although the camel was among the earliest-mentioned domesticated animals in the history of man, because of its limited use to a small part of the earth, little was known about the nature, qualities, diseases, or anatomy of it.
 There were many vague and erroneous ideas prevailing even among those classes generally well-informed in zoology.
 Efforts had been made at times to extend the camel's usefulness to the western world, even to the state of Virginia, but all had proved unsuccessful.